zachmetcalf/shared-project/docs/setup/setup.md

 # Setup

-The setup instructions are slight different depending on your selected platform (PC or Mac)
+The setup instructions are slightly different depending on your selected platform (PC or Mac)